ayushreg/ayushreg/README.md

 ## 🚀 What I'm Up To

-- 💻 Learning to build a full-stack app
+- 💻 Learning to build full-stack apps
-- 📚 Exploring new programming concepts
+- 📚 Exploring new ai tools
-- 🌐 Improving my GitHub profile with cool features

 <!-- Snake Game -->
 <picture>